ibm-cloud-docs/messages-for-rabbitmq/connecting-cli-client.md

 You are next asked to enter your username and password.
 After you have signed in, you can see an _Overview_ of your RabbitMQ deployment.

-You can use any user on your deployment to access the UI.
+Use any user on your deployment to access the UI.
 Some features are only available to the admin user provisioned with your deployment.
 {: .tip}

-General usage documentation can be found on the [RabbitMQ Management plug-in](https://www.rabbitmq.com/management.html){: .external} page.
+For more information, see the [RabbitMQ Management plug-in](https://www.rabbitmq.com/management.html){: .external} page.

 ### Connecting through private endpoints
 {: #rabbitmq-private-endpoints}